-Wellmark Blue Cross and Blue Shield complies with applicable state and federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity.
+Wellmark complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex, including sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; gender identity, and sex stereotypes.
+Wellmark does not exclude people or treat them less favorably because of race, color, national origin, age, disability, or sex.

-Wellmark provides:
+Wellmark

-- Free aids and services to people with disabilities so they may communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- Provides people with disabilities reasonable modifications and free appropriate auxiliary aids and services to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats). - Provides free language assistance services to people whose primary language is not English, which may include: - Qualified interpreters - Information written in other languages